 Sustainability: This trip only creates 36 kg of carbon emissions!
 To fly the same route would cost 218.

 Reviews: All independent reviews

 Whether you’re a first time traveller or an afficionado looking for a whistle stop tour, this trip is an awesome way to feed your inner travel bug.
 Spend a fast-paced week exploring four of Central Europe’s top cities – the perfect mix of culture, great food and amazing nightlife!

-  If you’d rather do this trip in a group with a dedicated tour leader then check out our Iron Curtain Group Tour!
+If you’d rather do this trip in a group with a dedicated tour leader then check out our Berlin to Budapest Group Tour!

-  The Iron Curtain is one of our most popular interrailing packages, and it’s easy to see why.
-Whipping around 4 of Europe’s incredible big cities, this is the perfect introduction to Eastern Europe.
+Our Iron Curtain route is one of our most popular interrailing packages, and it’s easy to see why.
+Whipping around 4 of Europe’s incredible big cities, this is the perfect introduction to Central Europe.
 You’ll have enough time to experience its unique cultural melting pot, delicious food and buzzing nightlife.

 Start off your trip by crossing Checkpoint Charlie from West to East Berlin.
 As you head through the city’s bustling streets, you’ll wander along what was once the dividing line between Eastern and Western Europe before the collapse of the Berlin Wall.
 Balance out your historical walking tours with a taster of the city’s famously alternative nightlife.
 Filled with everything from edgy clubs to truly bizarre bars, you won’t be disappointed.
 If you’re lucky, you might even get into Berghain!